-(a) For the three months ended June 30, 2022, primarily consisted of \$2.5 million of acquisition-related costs, partially offset by a \$0.3 million adjustment to contingent consideration for the The Giving Block acquisition.
+(a) For the three months ended June 30, 2022, primarily consisted of \$2.5 million of acquisition-related costs, partially offset by a \$0.3 million adjustment to contingent consideration for the acquisition of The Giving Block.
 For the three months ended June 30, 2021, primarily consisted of \$1.4 million of acquisition-related costs and \$1.3 million of expenses related to the integration of 3dcart and its rebranding as Shift4Shop.
-For the six months ended June 30, 2022, primarily consisted of \$8.3 million of acquisition-related costs and \$1.4 million of transaction-related expenses associated with a consent solicitation for the 2026 Senior Notes in March 2022, partially offset by a \$0.3 million adjustment to contingent consideration for the The Giving Block acquisition.
-For the six months ended June 30, 2021, primarily consisted of \$2.0.4 million of expenses related to the integration of 3dcart and its rebranding as Shift4Shop, \$4.3 million of acquisition-related costs, and \$2.1 million of expenses of \$2.1 million of expenses of \$2.2 million of expenses related to the integration of 3dcart and its rebranding as Shift4Shop, \$4.3 million of acquisition-related costs, and \$2.1 million of expenses of the Inspiration4 seat.
+For the six months ended June 30, 2022, primarily consisted of \$8.3 million of acquisition-related costs and \$1.4 million of transaction-related expenses associated with a consent solicitation for the 2026 Senior Notes in March 2022, partially offset by a \$0.3 million adjustment to contingent consideration for acquisition of The Giving Block.
+For the six months ended June 30, 2021, primarily consisted of \$20.4 million of expenses related to the integration of 3dcart and its rebranding as Shift4Shop, \$4.3 million of acquisition-related costs, and \$2.1 million of expense for the Inspiration4 seat.

 (b) Represents equity-based compensation expense for RSUs, including employer taxes for vested RSUs.
-See Note 18 in the notes to the accompanying unaudited condensed consolidated financial statements for more information on equity-based compensation.
+See Note 19 in the notes to the accompanying unaudited condensed consolidated financial statements for more information on equity-based compensation.